araGasparyan/scraping-apc-ups/README.md

-The scrubbing script generates a log file (log.txt by default) and creates log similar to the following format:
+The scraping script generates a log file (log.txt by default) and creates log similar to the following format:

 =============================================================